astrada/google-drive-ocamlfuse/doc/Usage.md

 Run `google-drive-ocamlfuse -help` to get all the command options available.
 To find more details about `-o` mount options, you can refer to this [page](http://manpages.ubuntu.com/manpages/zesty/man8/mount.fuse.8.html).
 Non-standard mount option `gdfroot` can be used to specify a custom path to the configuration directory (default is `$HOME/.gdfuse`).

+#### Since 0.7.5
-(Since 0.7.5) `-docsmode`: this option can be used to quickly set Google Docs config options.
+`-docsmode`: This option can be used to quickly set Google Docs config options.
 Supported values are:
 * `libreoffice`: sets
   * `download_docs=true`
   * `document_format=odt`